daisy-field/datasets/README.md

 ## Licensing

-The datasets in this repository are licensed under the Creative commons Attribution International Version 4.0 [(CC BY 4.0)](https://github.com/daisy-field/datasets/blob/main/LICENSE.txt)
+The datasets in this repository, except of the CIC IDS2017, are licensed under the Creative commons Attribution International Version 4.0 [(CC BY 4.0)](https://github.com/daisy-field/datasets/blob/main/LICENSE.txt)